beacon-biosignals/StableHashTraits.jl/test/benchmark_records.md

 apply in the more generalized code in this version, since both HashVersion{2}
 and HashVersion{3} are slower.

+It's not clear how worthwhile this change is... it adds a lot of code complexity.
+If the cost were only for `HashVersion{3}` I could see an argument.
+But at the moment it could take a lot of work to fix.
+A more worthwhile endeavor woudl probably be the caching of objects.

 ```
 24×6 DataFrame
   Row │ version    benchmark   hash       base        trait       ratio